tstuefe/JEP387/jep.md

 In order for these proposals to work, the ability to commit and uncommit arbitrary ranges of metaspace is needed.

-Where today metaspace is committed using a simple high-watermark technique - and never really uncommitted - we would switch this to a scheme where metaspace is segmented into homogeneously sized regions which could be committed and uncommitted independently of each other ("_commit granules_").
+Where today metaspace is committed using a simple high-watermark scheme - and never really uncommitted - we would change that scheme to one in which metaspace is segmented into homogeneously sized regions which could be committed and uncommitted independently of each other ("_commit granules_").
 The metaspace allocator would keep track of the commit state of each granule.
 The size of these granules can be modified at VM start via a VM flag, which will be a simple way to tweak the trade off between commit granularity (and hence, memory savings by uncommit) and virtual memory fragmentation.

 ### Further information

-More detailed descriptions of the proposal can be found at [6].
-A working prototype exists as a branch in the jdk-sandbox repository [7].
+More detailed descriptions of the proposal can be found at [\[6\]](#footnote6).
+A working prototype exists as a branch in the jdk-sandbox repository [\[7\]](#footnote7).

 Alternatives
 ------------